rwth-acis/las2peer/README.md

 Preparations
 -----------------------

-If you use an Oracle Java version, you have to enable strong encryption for this software.
+LAS2peer depends on strong encryption enabled in its Java Runtime Environment (JRE).

-Please put the files to [...]/lib/security/ of your java runtime installation (replacing the existing files).
+If you use an Oracle Java version, you have to enable strong encryption by replacing a set of policy files in subdirectory ./lib/security/ of your JRE installation.

-The policy files can be downloaded via Oracle:
+Policy files for strong encryption can be downloaded via Oracle:

 [JCE for Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html "JCE-7")